awsdocs/aws-cdk-guide/v2/identifiers.md

 **Note**
 The `id` of a stack is also the identifier that you use to refer to it in the [AWS CDK CLI reference](cli.md)\.

-Let's look at an example where we have two constructs with the identifier `MyBucket` in our app\.
+Let's look at an example where we have two constructs with the identifier `amzn-s3-demo-bucket` in our app\.
 The first is defined in the scope of the stack with the identifier `Stack1`\.
 The second is defined in the scope of a stack with the identifier `Stack2`\.
 Because they're defined in different scopes, this doesn't cause any conflict, and they can coexist in the same app without issues\.

 ------
 #### [ TypeScript ]